 It seems that oil – not blood – runs in the veins of many Australians.
-While we have a wide range of cars available in Australia, there's also a number of us who love and appreciate commercially available European, American and Asian cars.
-This guide will show you how you can import those cars into Australia.
+While we have a wide range of cars available in Australia, there's also a number of us who love and appreciate commercially available European, American and Asian cars that you can't get here.